Bini (group): Musical style

 Bini's discography has been widely described as bubblegum pop and teen pop.
 NME's Suraj Singh noted that the group infused bubblegum pop into their pre-debut single, a cover of the reggae track "Da Coconut Nut" by Ryan Cayabyab.
 Their debut single, "Born to Win", has been described as an electropop song.
 Bini members Mikha and Gwen have said that the group decided to stick with a bubblegum sound after finding success with "Lagi" (lit.
 'Always') in 2022.

-However, various sources have continued to identify other genres or genre influences within the group's music, such as EDM, funk, pop rock, glam rock, UK garage, tropical house, synth-pop, R&B, and classical music.
+However, various sources have continued to identify other genres or genre influences within the group's music, such as EDM, funk, pop rock, glam rock, UK garage, tropical house, synth-pop, R&B, soul, and classical music.
 In an interview with Billboard's Jeff Benjamin, Bini member Colet described the group's sound as "diverse and experimental".
 In another with JoySauce's Julienne Loreto, the group said of their sound, "When pop, R&B, and hip-hop come together, that makes us Bini."

-The group are known for blending their sound with traditional Filipino elements, contributing to a musical style that has been described as both modern and culturally rooted.
-Their music often features catchy melodies and meaningful lyrics, as shown in their songs "Salamin, Salamin" and "Pantropiko".
+The group is known for blending their sound with traditional Filipino elements, contributing to a musical style that has been described as both modern and culturally rooted.
+Ed Power of the Irish music magazine Hot Press described Bini's sound as "maximalist".
 Rappler's Mika Geronimo recognized the group's "luscious" vocal harmonies and "distinctly Filipino" lyricism as their trademarks, as heard in their 2024 EP Talaarawan (lit.
 'Diary').

+Influences

+Red Velvet (left), Michael Jackson (center), and Janet Jackson (right) were among named as the influences of Bini.

+Star Music initially modeled Bini after the K-pop girl group Red Velvet, especially because of the latter's "dual" and versatile musical concept.
+However, Bini has asserted that they are not copying K-pop groups, naming Filipino, Western, and Latin American music as their influences as well.
+Multiple sources have identified Japanese popular music as an influence on some Bini songs as well, specifically city pop and J-pop.

+Others have also recognized the impact of Black American artists on Bini's discography.
+In particular, musician siblings Janet Jackson and Michael Jackson were named as inspirations for the group's extended play (EP) Signals (2026).
+In an interview with Larissa Wong of Harper's Bazaar Singapore, Maloi further named K-pop groups Blackpink and Twice, as well as singers Sarah Geronimo, Taylor Swift, Sabrina Carpenter, and Dua Lipa as some of Bini's influences.